Some Frequently Asked Questions:

 Q: “Is there a fee to participate in the Festival?”

 A: No. The Festival is open and free to the public.
 However, if you wish to perform on stage, you need to preview scenes prior to the Festival.
-For preview information, please contact Anna Estes at Anna_Estes@dpsk12.org
+For preview information, please contact Anna Estes or Jacqueline Crowley at Anna_Dyste@dpsk12.org or Jacqueline_Crowley@dpsk12.org

 Q: “What are the dimensions of each stage??”

-A: Most of the stages are 16′ wide by 16′ deep, however our some of the stages within the Denver Performing Arts Complex do provide performers with additional space.
+A: Most of the stages are 16′ wide by 16′ deep, however our some of the stages within the Arts Complex do provide performers with additional space.